calaquin/calwriter/README.md

 - Customizable colors and dark mode
 - Rich text toolbar with font options including indent, outdent, and horizontal lines
 - Editor background color can be customized
+- Books can specify a color for their tab groups

 ## Running with Docker